pniederw/expecty/README.md

 ## Latest Release

-Expecty 0.5 was released on September 24th, 2012.
-It requires Scala 2.10.0-M7 or higher.
-For Scala 2.10.0-M6 you can still use Expecty 0.4.
+Expecty 0.6 was released on October 24th, 2012.
+It requires Scala 2.10.0-RC1 or higher.
+For Scala 2.10.0-M7 you can still use Expecty 0.6.

 ## Download